Interested in becoming an HHA C.A.N.D.Y. Cafe facilitator?

-About C.A.N.D.Y Cafe
+About C.A.N.D.Y.
+Cafe

-That the young people:
+That young people:

-Explore why it’s important to talk about dying, death, and grief.
+1) Explore why it’s important to talk about dying, death, and grief.

-Feel safe enough to share with their peers some of their thoughts and feelings about dying, death, and grief verbally, in writing, or both.
+2) Feel safe enough to share with their peers some of their thoughts and feelings about dying, death, and grief verbally, in writing, or both.

-Explore why the adults in their life might not be comfortable talking about dying, death, and grief.
+3) Explore why the adults in their life might not be comfortable talking about dying, death, and grief.

-Feel more comfortable talking about dying, death, and grief with the adults in their life.
+4) Feel more comfortable talking about dying, death, and grief with the adults in their life.

-Feel confident that when they experience death in life, they will have some tools to help them grieve in a healthy way.
+5) Feel confident that when they experience death in life, they will have some tools to help them grieve in a healthy way.

-Applicants will be sent the C.A.N.D.Y.
+3) You’ll receive a C.A.N.D.Y.
 Café Handbook and Code of Conduct.

 4) You’ll participate in the “Talking with Kids about Dying, Death & Grief” Certificate Program and facilitator training.